16 Things That Made Us Laugh Out Loud In Kimye’s New Interview

 Kim Kardashian and Kanye West are funny.

-No, they don't do slapstick humour.
+No, they don't do slapstick humor.
 Nor do they make highly intellectual, nuanced jokes.
 But they have a way of turning a normal interview question into a quotable moment.

 The pair graces the September cover of Harper's Bazaar as two of the magazines icons for the year.
 However you feel about the couple, you have to admit they are indeed iconic.